NY, US · AI law tracker

 What is A8195?

-New York Assembly Bill A8195 introduces the "advanced artificial intelligence licensing act" [1], intending to regulate advanced AI systems within the state.
-This legislative proposal outlines provisions for the registration and licensing of high-risk advanced AI systems, establishes an ethical code of conduct, and prohibits the development and operation of specified AI systems [1].
+New York Assembly Bill A8195 (2023-2024) proposes the "advanced artificial intelligence licensing act," seeking to regulate advanced AI systems within the state [1].
+The bill outlines requirements for the registration and licensing of high-risk advanced artificial intelligence systems, establishes an ethical code of conduct, and includes provisions prohibiting the development and operation of certain AI systems [1].
 Primary source →

 Why does A8195 matter?